photo credit: Ondrej Garaj

 To Be Continued!

-Invite Helene to give a motivational talk on how to “become the hero of your own adventure”.
+Request Hélène for a conference on how to “become the hero of your own adventure”.